flpmat/ltsp-cluster-openvz/README.md

 ```
 sudo ltsp-build-client --arch i386 --ltsp-cluster --prompt-rootpass --accept-unsigned-packages --extra-mirror http://ppa.launchpad.net/stgraber/ubuntu
 ```
-When asked for ltsp-cluster settings answer as follow.
+When asked for ltsp-cluster settings answer as follow:
 ```
-Configuration of LTSP-Cluster
-NOTE: booleans must be answered as uppercase Y or N
 Server name: 192.168.1.3
 Port (default: 80): 80
 Use SSL [y/N]: N
 Enable hardware inventory [Y/n]: Y
 Request timeout (default: 2): 2
 ```
-Root user passwd for chroot will be asked, too.
+Root user password for chroot will be asked, too.
 ```
 Enter new UNIX password:
 Retype new UNIX password:
 passwd: password updated successfully
 ```
-Your answered setup is in this file: `/opt/ltsp/i386/etc/ltsp/getltscfg-cluster.conf`.
+Your answered setup is in this file `/opt/ltsp/i386/etc/ltsp/getltscfg-cluster.conf`.

 The VZ is ready, you can exit and continue with the next one.

-## Create ltsp-control01 (Control center)
+# Create ltsp-control01 (Control center)
 Create the VZ:
 ```
 sudo vzctl create 102 --ostemplate ubuntu-14.04-amd64-server --hostname ltsp-control01 -config basic